Dovonun/hermes-setup/docs/memory-setup.md

 ## Recommendation

-Start with this three-layer setup:
+Use a small, layered memory system:

-1. Hermes built-in memory: `MEMORY.md` and `USER.md`.
+1. Hermes built-in memory: `USER.md` and a very small `MEMORY.md`.
-2. One external provider: Holographic.
+2. Holographic as the first external recall provider.
-3. Obsidian as an explicit, curated knowledge base, not as raw unrestricted memory.
+3. Obsidian as the human-readable, shared knowledge garden.

-This fits the goals best because privacy, local-first operation, low setup cost, and evolvability matter more right now than benchmark chasing or cloud-scale memory.
+This keeps the setup local-first, inspectable where it matters, and simple enough to maintain.

-Hermes' own docs say built-in memory remains active even when an external memory provider is enabled, and only one external provider can be active at a time.
-That means the provider choice should be treated as the deeper recall layer, not as the only memory system.
+Hermes built-in memory remains active even when an external provider is enabled, and only one external provider can be active at a time.
+Treat the provider as deeper recall, not as the whole memory system.

 Sources: